kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 This guide has specific detail on how ETL Configuration works and deployment options.

-Alternatively, a repo with the most common configurations can be found [here](https://github.com/kubecost/poc-common-configurations/tree/main/etl-federation).
+Alternatively, the most common configurations can be found in our [poc-common-configurations](https://github.com/kubecost/poc-common-configurations/tree/main/etl-federation) repo.

 ### Clusters